 Overall, we liked the game and think Thomas will get a lot out of it as he gets older.
 You can watch an introductory video to the game here.

-Disclosure: I was sent a pack of nappies for the purposes of this test and review.
-All opinions are my own.
-I was not required to write a positive review.
+We tried this app out for free.
+All opinions are our own.
+I was not required to write a positive review